Manny27nyc/platform-management-docs/content/en/docs/dashboard_guide/managing_applications/managing_client_applications/managing_non-titanium_client_applications_in_dashboard.md

 ---
 title: Managing non-titanium client applications in dashboard
 linkTitle: Managing non-titanium client applications in dashboard
-description: ADD A DESCRIPTION
+description:
 weight: 10
 date: 2021-08-12
 ---

 To use Amplify Platform Services in your Android and iOS applications, you need to first register an application in the Dashboard.
 Registering the application defines the name, platform, and other metadata about the application.
 Once you've registered the application in Dashboard, you can download the Appcelerator Platform Services (APS) SDK and use the libraries and frameworks to integrate Amplify Platform Services into your application.
 The Dashboard also generates a new Mobile Backend Services datasource and the application keys required to enable the services in your app.

-## Register an Application for Services
+## Register an application for services
+To use Amplify Platform Services in your Android and iOS applications, you need to first register an application in the Dashboard.
+This section includes how to register an APS SDK or API/Microservice application.

 ### Register an APS SDK application